 Sambal Sotong – fresh squid (calamari) cooked in a classic Malay sauce; a spicy robust sauce made with chilies, shallots, garlic, stewed tomatoes, tamarind paste and belacan, a dried shrimp paste.
 Sambal Sotong is also a popular accompaniment to Singaporean local dish – Nasi Lemak.
-Popular tourist spots eg.
+Popular tourist spots eg. Newton Hawker centers and Chomp-chomp Serangoon Garden also serves sambal sotong grilled over the banana leaves which are a frequent visits for bbq seafood lovers.

 Recipe for Sambal Sotong